MrCode200/power_decos/README.md

 - or run: `poetry run pytest`
 - to get a html coverage review add `--cov-report=html` to the end of `pytest`

-Note if it doesnt work try to go inside the folder and then run the commands
+NOTE: if it doesnt work try to go inside the folder and then run the commands

 ## Documentation